Kaiser-Yang/vimwiki/programming/makeLearning.md

 ```

 ### Multi Line Variables
-You can define multi line variables by `define`, the signature after `define` is the name with variable.
-Note that commands in macro must start with tab, so if the lines are not started with tab, they will be treat as a multi line variable's value.
+You can define multi line variables by `define`, the signature after `define` is the name of the variable.
+Note that commands in macro must start with tab, so if the lines are not started with tab, they will be treated as a multi line variable's value.
 There is an example below:

 ```Makefile
 define two-lines